Why Homeowners in New England Should Never Ignore Foundation Cracks

 Why Winter Is the Worst Time to Ignore a Leaking Foundation Crack

 New England winters are uniquely harsh on concrete foundations.
 Snow accumulation, ice dams, fluctuating temperatures, and saturated soil all increase the risk of water intrusion and crack expansion.
+If your foundation is leaking now, winter will not make it better—it will almost always make it worse.

 When to Take Action